Authentication

 const router = createRouter<AppData>();

-// Register your message handlers
+// Register message handler

 router.on(SomeMessage, (ctx) => {

-console.log("User:", ctx.ws.data?.userId);
+console.log("User:", ctx.data?.userId);

 });